 Packaging and design are huge elements of your company brand.
 In the Branding For Success eBook, we discuss how to use your logo, color scheme, and tag line to brand your business.

 Let’s look a step further into your actual package design.
 It’s not just enough to stick a label on a bottle or muslin bag.
 You want your customers to know you put in hours of work and focused on all the details surrounding their future purchases.

 Here are some examples of excellent product package design:

 The littlest details matter when it comes to your companies packaging.
 Several years later I still remember BlueFly has custom tissue paper with their name on it.
 That’s branding.
 That’s investing in your company.

-Customizing your products labels and more can be very costly.
+Customizing your product labels and more can be very costly.
 However, we suggest finding ways to source local, as well as, working with a company that you can grow with.
-There’s nothing wrong with big companies, but they’re less likely to work with your budget and mostly likely will think your company is not beneficial for them in the long run.
+There’s nothing wrong with big companies, but they’re less likely to work with your budget and most likely will think your company is not beneficial for them in the long run.

 Are you looking to customize your products, packaging or more?
 What steps have you taken to make sure you are giving your customers that WOW factor when they lay eyes on your product for the first time.